Joan Collins Escapes London Apartment Fire

 — People (@people) April 14, 2019

-On social media, Collins expressed her thanks to the London fire company, her husband, Percy, the police and the ambulance company.
+On social media, Collins expressed her thanks to the London Fire Brigade, her husband, Percy, the police, and emergency medical personnel.

-A representative for the fire brigade says that luckily, everyone was evacuated from the Belgravia apartment before the fire company arrived, and that most of the fire damage was limited to the first-floor apartment belonging to Joan Collins and her husband.
+A representative for the fire brigade says that luckily, everyone was evacuated from the Belgravia apartment before the fire company arrived and that most of the fire damage was limited to the first-floor apartment, which belongs to Joan and her husband.

-Collins escaped a tragic ending this time, but in the last several years, the actor lost her younger sister, author Jackie Collins, says The Inquisitr.
+Collins escaped a tragic ending this time, but in the last several years, the actor lost her younger sister, author Jackie Collins, as previously reported by The Inquisitr.
 The writer lost a six-year battle with breast cancer, but Joan Collins says she only found out about her sister’s diagnosis two weeks before her death.

 Collins stated that she was devastated about the death of her sister, who she says lived a full life.